-If you find yourself charged with improving energy efficiency at your school, this mini guide will serve as a hard and fast introduction to some of the points you need to consider with saving energy at school facts and easy to implement energy saving tips.
+If you find yourself charged with improving energy efficiency at your school, this mini-guide will serve as a hard and fast introduction to some of the points you need to consider.
+It includes some surprising saving energy at school facts and easy to implement energy-saving tips.

 Start with heat and light

-Take the time to check heat and light use throughout the school at different times of the day – starting before pupils arrive.
-Some school buildings may be open at different times and therefore will not require heating for the whole day.
+Take the time to check heat and light use throughout the school at different times of the day.
+This should include before pupils arrive.
+Some school buildings may be in use at different times and not require heating for the whole day.
 And while you may need heating to come on a little before pupils arrive, it might not need to be for as long as you think.
-A building management system can help you to monitor and control temperature throughout the school and set logical switch on and off points.
-Adjust your heating timers if you find you don’t need to heat rooms for as long.
+A building management system can help you to monitor and control the temperature throughout the school to set switch on and off points.
+Adjust your heating timers as appropriate too.
 Installing motion sensor lighting in lower use areas is another smart way to make savings.

 Maintaining and updating heat and school lighting equipment can also help to reduce energy use.
-From insulating pipes through to replacing old light bulbs with compact fluorescent lights (CFLs) or LED lighting to use less energy, swapping old for new can reduce energy expenditure.
-Factoring in natural light resource when designing classroom layout or class timetabling is one simple change that is often overlooked.
+From insulating pipes through to replacing old light bulbs with compact fluorescent lights (CFLs) or LED lighting to use less energy, swapping old for new reduces energy expenditure.
+When you can, factor in natural light resources when designing classroom layouts and timetabling classes.
 According to the Carbon Trust – working more effectively with daylight can reduce lighting costs by 19%.
 Ensure windows are cleaned and blinds are angled to reflect light onto walls to use natural light and rely on electric lighting less.

 ICT and Equipment

 Use of computers and related equipment has increased exponentially in schools over the last decade.
 But did you know leaving just one computer and monitor on 24/7 costs around £45 a year?
-Request that staff and pupils to power up ICT and other equipment only when required and switch equipment off rather than using standby mode.
-Many schools seek to reduce costs by purchasing laptops rather than desktop computers.
-Not only are laptops more easily moved between classrooms and users but they consume less energy too.
+Request that staff and pupils power up ICT and other equipment only when required.
+Equipment can also be switched off rather than using standby mode.
+Using laptops rather than desktop computers can often provide energy savings for schools.
+Not only are laptops more easily moved between classrooms and users, but they consume less energy too.

 Other equipment use to be mindful of includes projectors, electronic whiteboards, printers, photocopiers and even kettles in the staffroom.
-We recently explored why making simple energy-saving swaps is really worthwhile and found out that only filling the kettle for the number of drinks required can wipe £19 off a home’s annual electricity bill.
+We recently explored why making simple energy-saving swaps is really worthwhile.
+As a reminder, if you only fill the kettle for the number of drinks required you can wipe £19 off a home’s annual electricity bill.
 It’s easy to see how doing the same in the staffroom could mean there’s more money left in the kitty.
-Similarly, lowering the temperature of water heaters can also net you savings.
+Similarly, lowering the temperature of water heaters can also net you impressive savings.
 Adjusting the heating point to 60C is enough to kill bacteria like legionella while reducing your water heating costs.

-Sub-meters have been a required in schools since the 1990s.
+Sub-meters have been required in schools since the 1990s.
 These monitor at least 90% of the energy load in schools to help you identify peaks and troughs.
-In addition, you could choose to have your school fitted with a smart meter, providing you with additional data about your school’s energy use.
+In addition, you could choose to have your school fitted with a smart meter.
+Meters provide you with valuable additional data about your school’s energy use.
 This data can help you identify potential areas for improvement or troubleshooting.
-Some schools choose to go beyond monitoring and managing energy use to generate their own electricity by having solar panels installed – is this something your school could do?
+Some schools choose to go beyond monitoring and managing energy use to generate their own electricity.
+Could you fit solar panels to some of your buildings to fuel future energy savings?